naranjito72/naranjito72/README.md

 :loudspeaker: I do speak Spanish and Catalan (not big deal around here), English, Italian and I'd survived in France.
 Next goal no doubt.

-:construction: *"I solemnly swear that I am up to no good"*
+:construction: I am currently working on and *"I solemnly swear that I am up to no good"*.

   * **IT ACADEMY'S Front-End** [Team](https://github.com/it-academyproject/ITProject-ERP-Frontend)